How to build a solid profit on the sale of your home

 These are not rules, they are simply marketing ideas that could make the difference.

 The point is that a $100,000 difference in the price of a house may be something you added to it that cost you a couple of hundred bucks.
+Most people buy a house emotionally.
+Sure they walk around looking for rising damp and knocking on the odd wall to see whether it's hollow, but in house terms this is like kicking the tyres of a second hand car so the salesman won't think you are an idiot.

 A properly marketed house is capable of getting the heart pumping overtime and turning brain to mush before the potential buyer reaches the front door.
 So let's begin with the front door - even before it - the front gate!